Jodistroyer/UAL-CCI-CM-Machine-Vision-Arduino-Laser/README.md

 **The Quick Fix Is:**
 Open up the debug console and click on the link which says something like `(C:\Python312\Lib\site-packages\pyfirmata\pyfirmata.py)`.
 The link will send you to the pyfirmata code.
 As of writing this, it should send you to line 185 of `pyfirmata.py`.

-The error message will look something like the below:
+The error message will look something like:

   File "C:\Python312\Lib\site-packages\pyfirmata\pyfirmata.py", line 185, in add_cmd_handler
     len_args = len(inspect.getargspec(func)[0])
                    ^^^^^^^^^^^^^^^^^^

-So go to line 185, and then replace len_args = len(inspect.getargspec(func)[0])
+**So go to line 185, and then replace**

+len_args = len(inspect.getargspec(func)[0])
 with
 len_args = len(inspect.getfullargspec(func).args)